beyzacapraz/ECommerceApp/README.md

 👉 [https://e-commerce-app-flax-ten.vercel.app/](https://e-commerce-app-flax-ten.vercel.app/)

 ## For running application
-Because I do not have the deploy url, I wanted to give information about the installation commands:
+Since I didn't have a working deployment URL, I uploaded all the project folders in the submission.
+You can run the application without any installation by following the steps in the "Activate Backend" and "Activate Frontend" sections below.
+Thank you!

 ### Backend
 - cd backend
 - python -m venv venv